W00D00/home-assistant-elero/README.md

 To use the receiver control of the Home Assistant, at least one receiver must be taught-in into the Elero Transmitter Stick.
 For further details of the learning procedure please visit the [Elero's Downloads webpage](https://www.elero.com/en/downloads-service/downloads/) and find the [Centero Operation instruction](https://www.elero.com/en/downloads-service/downloads/?tx_avelero_downloads%5Bdownload%5D=319&tx_avelero_downloads%5Baction%5D=download&cHash=5cf4212966ff0d58470d8cc9aa029066)

+# Limitations

+1. According to the documentation of the Elero USB Transmitter I should control more covers with one command.
+However, It is not working for me yet.
+This causes many timing and control problems.
+I will try to solve it as soon as I know.

+2. At now only one trasmitter can be used.

 # Elero features

 The Elero Transmitter stick supports the following Elero device features: